 : courageously claiming the personal freedom to express ourselves constructively in the world to our fullest potential.
 Finally, psychotherapy is fundamentally about acceptance

-: learning to accept ourselves and others, our fate, our responsibility, our existential aloneness, the unconscious, evil, the daimonic
+: learning to accept ourselves and others, our fate, our responsibility, our existential aloneness, the unconscious, evil

 , and life on its own terms.
 (See my prior post